BubbleOKAN: A Physics-Informed Interpretable Neural Operator for High-Frequency Bubble Dynamics: Results and Discussion

-The model is trained using data simulated according to the design of experiments described in Table~\ref{tab:DoE}.
-Out of 3000 datasets, 2400 are randomly selected for training and 600 for validation, with each simulation lasting \(50~\mu\text{s}\) and cut into data shape of 2000.
-The model is trained for 500{,}000 epochs.
-As this case involves single-radius prediction, the initial condition is not explicitly enforced.
-Therefore, the loss function simplifies to:
+In this section, we evaluate the model's learning capability and performance on this simplest scenario.
+The model is trained on data simulated according to the design of experiments in Table~\ref{tab:DoE}.
+Of 3000 datasets, 2400 are used for training and 600 for validation.
+Each simulation runs for \(50~\mu\text{s}\) and is segmented into samples of size 2000.
+Training proceeds for 500{,}000 epochs.
+Since this case involves single-radius prediction, the initial condition is not explicitly enforced, reducing the loss function to

-The weights of 1 and 100 are chosen based on the initial loss at epoch 0 to ensure that each term is reduced simultaneously.
-The training loss is shown in Figure~\ref{fig:convergence}(a), where the neural network loss \(\mathcal{L}_{data}\) decreases rapidly at the beginning and gradually continues to decline as training progresses, while the governing equation loss \(\mathcal{L}_{\text{ode}}\) steadily decreases throughout.
+The weights (1 and 100) are chosen based on the initial epoch losses to balance the reduction of both terms.

-A high-frequency validation case simulated with a frequency of \(1900~\text{kHz}\) and an amplitude of \(2 \times 10^5~\text{Pa}\) is used to evaluate the model performance at different training epochs, as illustrated in Figure~\ref{fig:validation_RP_highf}.
-This figure provides a clear visualization of how the model gradually learns the features during training.
-For each validation, three plots are presented: (1) a comparison between the ground truth and the online prediction, (2) the corresponding absolute error (ground truth minus prediction), and (3) response in the frequency domain obtained via Fast Fourier Transform (FFT).
-In bubble dynamics, two peaks are typically observed in the frequency domain: the first corresponds to the natural frequency, and the second arises from the driving frequency of the external pressure field \(P_\infty\).
-Resonance occurs when these two frequencies coincide.
+A high-frequency validation case with a driving frequency of \(1800~\text{kHz}\) and an amplitude of \(4 \times 10^5~\text{Pa}\) is used to assess model performance at different training epochs (Figure~\ref{fig:validation_RP_highf}).
+The figure illustrates how the model progressively learns key features during training.
+Each validation includes three plots: (1) comparison between the ground truth and the online prediction, (2) the corresponding absolute error, and (3) the frequency-domain response obtained via Fast Fourier Transform (FFT).
+In bubble dynamics, two peaks typically appear in the frequency spectrum: the first corresponds to the natural frequency, while the second arises from the driving frequency of the external pressure field \(P_\infty\).
+At epoch 100{,}000, the model accurately captures the natural frequency but underestimates the driving frequency, yielding an absolute error within \([0, 0.1]\,\mu\text{m}\), approximately \(0.2\%\) of the initial radius (\(50\,\mu\text{m}\)).
+The second FFT peak is shifted relative to the ground truth.
+By epoch 300{,}000, the model begins to learn the driving frequency, reducing the early-time absolute error and moving the second FFT peak closer to the correct position.
+At epoch 500{,}000, the second FFT peak aligns well with the driving frequency, and the absolute error decreases further to below \(0.05\,\mu\text{m}\), indicating that the predicted bubble radius closely matches the ground truth.